 You probably didn’t expect that South Korea has stunning beaches.
 Well yes, and you can even surf in South Korea (check out the best spots for surfing here).

 Head to Jeju Island, in the south of the country for instance.
 It is a very calm island compared to the speed of development of the rest of the country.
 Many don’t know it, but one can spend a few days enjoying the beautiful white sandy beaches in South Korea!
-If you go to Jeju Island, make sure to check Hamdeok Beach, one of our favorite beach in South Korea.
+If you go to Jeju Island, make sure to check Hamdeok Beach, one of our favorite beaches in South Korea.

-We listed the 25 best beaches in South Korea here, check it out !
+We listed the 25 best beaches in South Korea here, check it out!

 Another great reason why you should visit South Korea!